Russia’s path to 2024 Olympics takes shape, Ukraine objects

 Ukraine boycotted an Olympic qualifier in judo last year when Russians were allowed to compete as neutrals.

-In Russia, there was praise from the IOC plan from Igor Levitin, an aide to President Vladimir Putin who holds influential government and sports posts.
+In Russia, there was praise for the IOC’s approach from Igor Levitin, an aide to President Vladimir Putin who holds influential government and sports posts.

 “I think it is already a success.
 Olympic society understands that the Olympic Games cannot be staged without Russia,” said Levitin, who is the senior vice-president of the Russian Olympic Committee, in comments reported by state news agency Tass.

-Some Russian officials expressed unhappiness at the IOC declaring it would not allow athletes found to be ”actively supporting the war in Ukraine.”
-Russian Olympic Committee president Stanislav Pozdnyakov said on Wednesday he opposed ”any restrictions, extra requirements or sanctions.”
+Some Russian officials expressed unhappiness at the IOC declaring it would not allow athletes found to be “actively supporting the war in Ukraine.”
+ROC president Stanislav Pozdnyakov said on Wednesday he opposed “any restrictions, extra requirements or sanctions.”

+Paris Mayor Anne Hidalgo said she backs Russians competing as neutral athletes when her city hosts the Games, without the Russian flag.

+“I think it’s a time for athletes and that you shouldn’t deprive athletes of their competition.
+But I think and I plead, like a large part of the sporting movement, that there isn’t a delegation behind the Russian banner,” she told France 2 television.

 That would be stricter than previous IOC measures against Russia in the years-long fallout from one of the largest doping cases in sports history.
-Russians competed under the name ”Olympic Athlete from Russia” at the 2018 Winter Olympics and as ROC – short for Russian Olympic Committee – in 2021 and 2022, without their country’s anthem or flag but with national colors on uniforms.
+Russians competed under the name “Olympic Athlete from Russia” at the 2018 Winter Olympics and as ROC in 2021 and 2022, without their country’s anthem or flag but with national colors on uniforms.

 The Asian Games will be in Hangzhou, China, in September and October, and function as Olympic qualifiers in several sports including archery and boxing.
 Some other sports host their own Asia-specific qualifying competitions.